Alfresco/docs-alfresco/federation-services/latest/using/index.md

 Views can be created under **Federation > Content Views**.
 The following information is needed to create a new view.

-Views can be created under Federation > Content Views.
-The following information is needed to create a new view.

 * **Short Name**: The key for the view.
 Only accepts alphanumeric characters, underscored and dashes (URL legal characters).
 This will be used as part of the url.

 > **Tip:** For example: if the shortname is 'test' and the template is 'search', the url will be `/Federation Services-discovery/view/search/test`